BigTony666/design-pattern/document/development.md

 3. Set the node version as 10.13.0;
 4. Set up Mocha test environment
 5. Set up eslint;

+## 2018-11-11

-6. TODO: Set up Gulp;
+1. TODO: Set up Gulp, but failed to run start;
+2. Set up nodemon for `npm run start`, not used yet.
+3. Set up Mocha test with Babel

 ## Reference